JonathanGrossmanITC/first_steps_01_getting_started/README.md

 ### How the Web Works

 The following outline contains basic information and links about how the web works.
 Please do not feel pressure to understand all the information in this section.
 It's a lot of infomation!
 The purpose isn't to overwhelm you.
-Rather, it's to get you exposure to the topics on how the web works.
+Rather, it's to expose you to the topics on how the web works.

 As the program progresses, you will focus in on specific parts of these topics and gain repetition with them.
-Only then will things start to come together in your mind.

   - Browser
     -- Based on a domain name, displays information on a screen for easy viewing